jbistis/SailWatchPro-Public/README.md

 ### 🌡️ Weather Tools

 - **Weather Data Manager**: Any user can retrieve wind and weather data, including historical data, from buoys within 100 nautical miles of your boat’s position.
 The app shares the latest buoy readings with all crew members through the boat’s local WiFi network.
 When any user refreshes the data, the updated readings are automatically shared with all app users on the same network, ensuring all decision-makers view the same dataset.
 To date, we have extracted weather data from NDBC buoys from NOAA CoastWatch ERDDAP (standard NDBC network), NDBC stations via AXDS ERDDAP, LISICOS buoys (UConn direct) using OCR, NERACOOS datasets (Gulf of Maine area), and NDBC stations available through NERACOOS.
 We can easily adapt more buoys as required.
-The Navigator view map overlays the buoy data with the boat's current position and race course so your Navigator can investigate the wind trends of nearby future locations to help optimize the route.
+The Navigator view maps buoy data to the boat's current position and race course, so your Navigator can investigate wind trends at nearby future locations to help optimize the route.

 - **Buoy Data**
 <div align="center">